staffanm/ferenda/doc/facets.rst

 two facets based on ``dcterms:publisher`` where one uses URI references and the other uses.

-The fulltext index
-^^^^^^^^^^^^^^^^^^

-The metadata that each facet uses is stored as a separate field in the fulltext index.
-Facet can specify exactly how a particular facet should be stored (ie if the field should be boosted in any particular way).
-Note that the data stored in the fulltext index is not passed through the selector function, the original RDF data is stored as-is.

 Grouping a document in several groups
 -------------------------------------